citizenfx/NativeUI/README.md

 ### Port to CitizenFX
 This is a ported version to CitizenFX.
 Developers looking to create C# Resources for [FiveM](https://fivem.net/) can use this port to create custom menus.
-Note, not all features are documented.
+Note, not all features are documented yet.
 This ported version may contain small changes and some features from the original NativeUI by GUAD have been disabled because they are not available through CitizenFX.